valerino/es-vscraper/readme.md

 notes
 ----
-At the moment it is meant to be used for creating/updating existing gamelist.xml by searching for single games (need to check with each database provider for permission to implement directory-tree scanning, might be too heavy for their traffic).
+At the moment es-vscraper is meant to be used for creating/updating existing gamelist.xml by searching for single games (need to check with each database provider for permission to implement directory-tree scanning, might be too heavy for their traffic).

 es-vscraper needs correctly named game files (i.e. 'bubble bobble.bin'), i don't like hash-based systems since a variation in the hash leads to no hits most of the times (unless you download specific rom-sets, which is not an option for me, too much wasted time!).